Voluntary and community sector and VCS referral form

 HOPEC

 House of Polish and European Community, is an organisation that provides basic guidance around immigration, visa applications and BRP.
-HOPEC also provide access to social services aimed at fostering a sense of inclusion and community.
+HOPEC can also provide access to social services aimed at fostering a sense of inclusion and community.

-Efforts in this realm have included establishing regular coffee mornings, allowing others from a similar cultural background to come and share their experiences of life in the UK.
+Efforts in this realm have included establishing regular coffee mornings, allowing others from a similar cultural background to come and share their experiences of their life in the UK.

 Rainham Foodbank